Jamie Jones (snooker player)

 Jamie Jones (born 14 February 1988) is a Welsh professional snooker player from Neath.
-At age 14, he was the youngest ever player to make a maximum 147 break in competition, a record that has since been beaten by Judd Trump.
+At the age of 14 he was the youngest ever player to make a maximum 147 break in competition, a record that has since been beaten by Judd Trump.
 At the 2012 World Snooker Championship, Jones reached his first ranking quarter-final.
 He made his second appearance in the quarter-finals of a Triple Crown tournament at the 2016 UK Championship.

-Jones made his first official maximum break in the third frame of his last 64 match against Lee Walker at the 2018 Paul Hunter Classic.
+Jones made his first official maximum break in the third frame of his last-64 match against Lee Walker at the 2018 Paul Hunter Classic.
 It was his first professional maximum break.

-In October 2018, Jones was suspended from the snooker tour pending a match fixing investigation.

-The match in question was a 2016 International Championship qualifier between former world champion Graeme Dott and Jones’ good friend and compatriot David John.
+In October 2018, Jones was suspended from the snooker tour pending a match-fixing investigation.
+The match in question was a 2016 International Championship qualifier between former world champion Graeme Dott and Jones's good friend and compatriot David John.

 In January 2019, Jones was acquitted of match-fixing following a hearing at which he was represented by sports barrister Craig Harris.
 However, he admitted to having prior knowledge of an approach to fix the aforementioned match and failed to report it, so was subsequently banned for a year himself.

-Whilst his ban finished in October 2019, due to missing out most of the 2018–19 season, he ended the campaign outside of the top 64 and officially dropped off the tour.
+While his ban finished in October 2019, due to missing out most of the 2018–19 season, he ended the campaign outside of the top 64 and officially dropped off the tour.

 Jones officially rejoined the tour two seasons later, coming through the second Q-School event of 2020, defeating Michael Georgiou.
 He had come close to regaining professional status in Event 1, only losing in the penultimate round to compatriot Lee Walker, who also went on to gain a tour card.

 Career

 Early career

-In 2002, Jones became the youngest-ever player to make a 147 in an official event, making it aged 14, a record that has since been beaten by Judd Trump.
+In 2002, aged 14, Jones became the youngest-ever player to make a 147 in an official event, a record that has since been beaten by Judd Trump.
 Jones began his professional career by playing Challenge Tour in 2004, at the time the second-level professional tour.
 He qualified for the Main Tour for 2006/2007 by finishing top of the 2005/06 Welsh rankings, although he could not maintain his place there.
 His best result in his first season as a professional was to the last 48 of the Royal London Watches Grand Prix.
-After another spell on the tour in 2008–09, in which, despite some strong performances, he again fell away, he regained a place for the 2010–11 season.
+After another spell on the tour in 2008–09, after which he was again relegated, he regained a place for the 2010–11 season due to his position in the International Open Series, a qualifying route to the professional ranks.